-He was out of time, so he jumped onto the trailer, lifted the trailer door and bolted it shut with a good ten seconds to spare.
+He was out of time, so he jumped onto the trailer, lifted the trailer door, and bolted it shut with a good ten seconds to spare.

 He looked at each of the new Zombie Tribe Members.

-Two women, two men, all capable looking.
+Two women, two men, all capable-looking.

 The newcomers took one corner each, Kevin stood at the back.

-Eula had already put the foot down to escape the zombie roadblock.
+Eula had already put her foot down to escape the zombie roadblock.
 She powered through them as quickly as she could.
 So many bodies were going under the tractor and trailer that it made for a bumpy ride.

 The older man tapped the front cab to gain Eula’s attention and pointed down a side road, Eula turned down it.

-It quickly left the town and they found themselves on a farm round.
+It quickly left the town, and they found themselves on a farm round.
 The man said, “Stop the bus, I want to get into the cab with you.”

 After the bridge, the numbers dropped down quickly, so Eula slowed down to make the haphazard trailer ride safer.